Way back in history:

 for a comparison, fifty years later, here are two Grand Prix Midgets at

-March 2009: Brian Clements sends these four interesting scans of the VERY FIRST BRAFIELD PROGRAMME, from a limited edition painstakingly reproduced by Keith Barber in the 1970's.
-Keith also reproduced the first New Cross programme, and important Harringay and West Ham ones.
-[Outside oval tracks, Keith had studied Graphics at Coventry CAT, and was of course an accomplished draughtsman].
-For Sunday 15th 1955, "Digger" Pugh is writing the inside notes.
-Here are the back and front covers.
-Here are pages 2 and 3,
+Buxton raceway in 2007, courtesy of Rogers Oval Racing Home Page.
+Brian Clements sends these four interesting scans of the very first Brafield programme, from a limited edition painstakingly reproduced by Keith Barber in the 1970's.
+[Keith also reproduced the first New Cross programme, and important Harringay and West Ham ones.
+Keith had studied Graphics at Coventry CAT, and was of course an accomplished draughtsman].
+For Sunday 15th 1955, "Digger" Pugh wrote the inside notes.

 with Geoff Barnet named, and that eternal warning "Cameras Prohibited",